fedor-rusak/svgGraphViewer/README.md

 ## Goal

-Have a page with functionality that can be adapted to specific case.
+Have a interactive web-page with graph-interactive functionality that can be adapted to specific case.
 Like add specific shapes, colors, behaviors and etc without learning new super fancy API.

 ## Technical decisions